Protect your Windows computer

 Learn why we recommend this

-When you don't intend for someone else to access your device, it is better to not leave that additional "door" open on your machine (this is called "reducing your attack surface.")
-Additionally, checking what accounts are associated with your device could reveal accounts that have been put on your device without your knowledge.
+If you don't intend for someone else to access your device, it is better to not leave that additional "door" open on your machine (this is called "reducing your attack surface").
+Additionally, checking what accounts are associated with your device could reveal accounts that have been added to your device without your knowledge.

 Secure the accounts connected with your device